West Coast lumber trade: Lumber schooners

 The demands of navigating the Redwood Coast, however, and a boom in the lumber industry in the 1860s called for the development of handy two-masted schooners able to operate in the tiny dog-hole ports that served the sawmills.
-Many sites along this stretch of coast utilized chutes and wire trapeze rigging to load the small coastal schooners with lumber.
+Many sites along this stretch of coast used chutes and wire trapeze rigging to load the small coastal schooners with lumber.
 Most of these ports were so small they were called dog-hole ports—since they supposedly were just big enough to allow a dog to get in and out.
 Dozens of these were built, and almost any small cove or river outlet was a prime candidate for a chute.
 Each dog-hole was unique, which was why schooner captains often sailed back and forth to the same ports to load.
 The mariners were often forced to load right among the rocks and cliffs in the treacherous surf.

 The schooner rig dominated the lumber trade, since its fore-and-aft rigging permitted sailing closer to the wind, easier entry to small ports, and smaller crews than square-rigged vessels.
 These ships needed to return to the lumber ports without the expense of loading ballast.
 Shipyards built some smaller schooners with centerboards that retracted.
 This helped the flat-bottomed vessels to enter shallow water.